Fiat 132: Fiat 132 (1977–1981)

 In April 1977, the 132 received a further facelift.
 New plastic "safety" bumpers were introduced to the model plus big rubber side protection strips, and the gearing of the steering was raised, supported by the addition of servo-assistance.
-Inside were a new dashboard and seat trims.
+Inside were a new dashboard, door cards and seat trims.
+An innovative feature of this edition were the acrylic sunvisors, which could be extracted from the headliner, both forward and sideways at the same time.
 At this point, with the 130 having been discontinued, the 132 became the "flagship" of the Fiat range.

 The third series of the 132 was only available in one unified version, where some of the standard equipment of the 2-liter version was optional for the 1600 version.
-New were Sofim diesel engines.
-An innovative feature of this edition were the acrylic sunvisors, which could be extracted from the headliner, both forward and sideways at the same time.
+New were Sofim diesel engines (1978) and a fuel injection version of the 2-liter engine (1979).

 Engines

 The Fiat 132 was available with the following engines: